 I am currently a research associate at the Thayer School of Engineering at Dartmouth College.
 I study how the material properties of ice record information about past climate.

-I'm originally from Cleveland, Ohio (Go Tribe!), and did my undergraduate studies in Materials Science at the University of Cincinnati.
-Afterwards, I earned my PhD at the Thayer School of Engineering at Dartmouth College.
+I'm originally from Cleveland, Ohio (Go Tribe!), and did my undergraduate studies in Materials Science and Engineering at the University of Cincinnati.
+Afterwards, I earned my PhD in Materials Science and Engineering at the Thayer School of Engineering at Dartmouth College.

 Widespread melting events